Trial Search Results

 Key Inclusion Criteria:

-- Diagnosis of primary MDS classified as very low, low or intermediate risk with <5%
+Revised (IPSS-R) as very low, low or intermediate risk with <5% bone marrow blasts.

-pRBC in two consecutive periods of 8 weeks within the 16 weeks prior to randomization
+registration/randomization or 1 pRBC in two consecutive periods of 8 weeks within the

-- No restriction on prior use of ESAs, except no ESA use within 8 weeks prior to
+(erythropoiesis-stimulating agents [ESAs]), except no ESA use within 8 weeks prior to

-- ECOG of 0-2 at screen
+- Eastern Cooperative Oncology Group (ECOG) of 0-2 at screening

 Key Exclusion Criteria:

-- Diagnosis of secondary MDS
+- Diagnosis of secondary MDS associated with prior chemotherapy, extensive radiation

-- Significant myelofibrosis (>2+fibrosis)
+- Significant myelofibrosis (>2+ fibrosis)

-- MDS associated with 5q(del) abnormality
+- MDS associated with 5q(del) cytogenetic abnormality

 Contact Information